-First and foremost, we at the NSDA extend our heartfelt wishes that you and your families are as well as can be expected during this situation surrounding COVID-19.
+We at the NSDA hope that you and your families are as well as can be expected during this challenging situation surrounding COVID-19.
 We know these are uncertain times that are impacting all aspects of our daily lives.

 It is important to remember that the situation remains fluid as public health authorities assess, analyze and attempt to prevent the spread of the virus.
 To keep up-to-date on COVID-19, visit the website for the Centers for Diseases Control and Prevention (CDC).